JamBrain/DairyBox/README.md

 cd ~/www
 make
 ```
+This compiles from inside the VM.
+You can repeat running `make` as many time as you like thereafter.

 ### Building outside the VM
-Building outside the VM requires more setup
+Building outside the VM requires more setup.
+The reason you might want to do this is that you get much faster build times outside the VM.

+Some of the things you need:

-* PHP 7.x with MBString, and XML
+* PHP 7.x with MBString, MySQL, XML, and APCU addons
 * Node.js
 * GNU Make
+* Other image and vidio manipulation command-line tools
 * A Unix compatbile environment

 #### Ubuntu
+Debian setup be similar.

 ```
 # Install latest versions of PHP
 sudo add-apt-repository -y ppa:ondrej/php